recoverycompanion/reco/docs/index.md

 ## Acknowledgements

-We would like to thank our course instructors (Professors Joyce Schen, Zona Kostic), the UC Berkeley I School, and all those who provided invaluable feedback and support throughout the project.
+We would like to thank our course instructors (Professors Joyce Shen, Zona Kostic), the UC Berkeley I School, and all those who provided invaluable feedback and support throughout the project.

 ## Contributions